Stretches for Lower Back Pain

 - Lie flat on your stomach on the floor, a blanket, or a yoga mat.

-- While inhaling, straighten the elbows and extend the back.
-Press the hips into the floor.
+- While inhaling, straighten the elbows and extend your back.
+Press your hips into the floor.

-- Do not lock the elbows but continue to lift until a gentle stretch is felt in the lower back.
+- Do not lock your elbows but continue to lift until a gentle stretch is felt in the lower back.

 - Hold the press-up for three to five seconds.